Metropolis of Ephesus: Middle and late Byzantine period

 Ephesus continued to play an active role in various ecclesiastical disputes during the medieval period.
 When the Byzantine Iconoclasm dispute broke out (8th century), metropolitan Theodosius was an ardent advocate against the icons.
 However, a number of local clergymen refused to implement the official policy which condemned the worship of icons.
 This resulted in drastic measures by the state, including intervention of the army, under the general Michael Lachanodrakon, and massive expulsions of monks.

 In the following centuries the metropolis maintained its power in the ecclesiastical hierarchy.
-In the Notitiae Episcopatuum of the middle and late Byzantine period, Ephesus continued to rank second, after Caesarea, among the metropoleis of the Patriarchate of Constantinople.
+In the Notitiae Episcopatuum of the middle and late Byzantine period, Ephesus continued to rank second, after Caesarea, among the metropolis of the Patriarchate of Constantinople.
 In the second half of the 9th century, after the promotion of the autocephalous archbishopric of Smyrna to a separate metropolis, Ephesus lost control over three bishoprics: Phocaea, Magnesia ad Sipylum and Clazomenae, which came under the newly created metropolis.
 In the first half of the 11th century, the stylite Saint Lazaros lived on a column in the wilds of Mount Galesios, a few kilometers to the north of the city.
 The metropolitan paid little attention to the saint, and was often suspicious or outright hostile to him.

 When the Emperor Michael VII Doukas was deposed in 1078, he was made bishop of Ephesus.
 After two years the city was captured by the Seljuk Turks, and he returned to Constantinople where he lived the remainder of his life.
 During the years after the fall of Constantinople to the Fourth Crusade (1204), the metropolis was part of the Empire of Nicaea.
 The Patriarchate of Constantinople was transferred to Nicaea at this time and this led to increased prestige for the metropolitans of Ephesus.

 The Emperor of Nicaea, Theodore I Laskaris (1207/8-1222), married a Latin princess and in 1219 initiated negotiations over uniting the churches.
 The then Metropolitan of Ephesus, Nicholas Mesarites, was one of the main opponents to this policy.
 He was also very influential in the election of the Ecumenical Patriarchs.
 The local metropolitans were also involved in the Arsenite dispute, which concerned the issues raised after the deposition of Patriarch Arsenios in 1259.

 Towards the end of the Laskarid dynasty's rule the church of Ephesus seems to have been wealthy.
 The metropolitan Nicephorus came to Nicaea in 1260 with a large amount of money and was elected as patriarch, although he died soon after.